UT Southwestern / Parkland Memorial Hospital

 TRACK 1.
-An ACGME-approved one year experience consisting of the following: 5 months Parkland Memorial Hospital/Clements University Hospital SICU.
+An ACGME-approved one year experience consisting of the following: 6 months Parkland Memorial Hospital/Clements University Hospital SICU.
 The fellow will be primarily responsible for a spectrum of critically ill surgical patients.
+Service lines within the SICUs include transplant, vascular, surgical oncology, ENT, plastics, thoracic, urology, ob/gyn, trauma and EGS.
 All patient management will occur under the direct supervision of an attending physician.
-There will be one night of in-house call responsibility for the SICU per month.
-Operative experience will be gained during this portion of the rotation through the coverage of Saturday trauma/emergency general surgery (EGS) call at the chief level with call to be rotated between the fellows.
-3 months Parkland Memorial Hospital trauma/EGS service.
+2 months Parkland Memorial Hospital trauma/EGS service.
 The fellow will formally rotate on one of the Parkland Memorial Hospital trauma/EGS services where he/she will function at the level of chief resident.
 All patient management will occur under the direct supervision of an attending physician.
-In-house call will be every third day and every sixth night.
 The fellow will actively take part in trauma resuscitations and the operative management of traumatic and emergent general surgical conditions.
-These busy services each average 90 cases per month.
+These busy services each average 70 cases per month.
 4 months critical care electives.
-The fellow will be given a choice between neurosurgery, burns, pediatric ICU, medical ICU, transplant ICU, anesthesia, pulmonary, vascular or cardiothoracic, or an additional month on the Parkland trauma/EGS service.
+The fellow will be given a choice between burns, CV-ICU, ECMO, pediatric ICU, medical ICU, transplant, anesthesia, pulmonary, or an additional month on the Parkland trauma/EGS service.
 During any of these elective choices, the fellow will be functioning under the direct supervision of an attending physician.

-TRACK 3.
-This two-year track is an exciting recent addition to our fellowship experience.
+TRACK 2.
+This is a two-year track.
 The first year will be identical to track 1.
 At the completion of the first year of training, the fellow's designation will be changed to that of Clinical Instructor and the trainee will assume a junior faculty position for the remaining 12 months of his/her commitment.
 Institutional privileges will be granted and the Clinical Instructor will function at the level of a junior attending with complete autonomy for a defined period of 12 months.
 A senior faculty member will function as a source of around-the-clock backup should technical or judgmental assistance be desired on the part of the Clinical Instructor.
-The Clinical Instructor will rotate between staffing the Parkland trauma/EGS services (including attending level in-house trauma call), the Parkland SICU, and spending up to 3 months on electives.
+The Clinical Instructor will rotate between staffing the Parkland trauma/EGS services (including attending level in-house trauma call), the Parkland SICU, the Clements SICU, and spending up to 3 months on electives.
 During the elective months, the Clinical Instructor will be supervised by an attending physician from the respective sub-specialty service.
-Salary is set at the mid-point of the range between fellow and assistant professor.
-Should the fellow desire, an MPH or graduate courses in clinical research through UT-Southwestern's Department of Clinical Sciences are available through this track.
+Electives include transplant, surgical oncology, vascular, ECMO and burns.
 A prerequisite for matching into this track is that the fellow be eligible for Texas licensure.

-Track 4.
+Track 3.
 This is an ACGME approved 1-year position that encompasses the management of burn patients, surgical critical care and reconstructive surgery.
-After successful completion of the program, the fellow will meet the requirements to successfully complete the examination for Added Qualifications in Surgical Critical Care by the American Board of Surgery.
-6 months on the Burn ICU service, 4 months of SICU, and 2 months of electives (neurocritical care, MICU, PICU, CCU, CVTS-ICU, Anesthesia).
+After successful completion of the program, the fellow will meet the requirements to sit for the ABS Surgical Critical Care boards and will receive a burn certificate.
+6 months on the Burn ICU service, 4 months of SICU, and 2 months of electives (MICU, PICU, CCU, CV-ICU, Anesthesia).

 General Description of the Fellowship